 At the same time, Samsung uses the Android version update to bring new versions of the One UI, which improves the usability and adds some new features as well.

 Galaxy S20 lockdown mode allows you to turn off biometric and smart lock in some special situations to enhance security and privacy protection.

 This Galaxy S20 guide explains what Galaxy S20 lockdown mode is, when to use it, how to enable and exit the lockdown mode.

 The lockdown mode is available in all Samsung Galaxy phones with Android Pie (Android 9), Android 10, or Android 11.
-So, this guide applies to not only Galaxy S20 phones but also Galaxy phones with Android 9 and later versions including Galaxy S8, Galaxy S9, Galaxy S10, Galaxy Note 8, Galaxy Note 9, Galaxy Note 10, and Galaxy Note 20.
+So, this guide applies to not only Galaxy S20 phones but also Galaxy phones with Android 9 and later versions, including Galaxy S8, Galaxy S9, Galaxy S10, Galaxy Note 8, Galaxy Note 9, Galaxy Note 10, and Galaxy Note 20.

 What is Galaxy S20 lockdown mode?

 Galaxy S20 lockdown mode, once activated, blocks all biometric security (face unlock and fingerprint) and smart lock.
-In the lockdown mode, the only way to unlock your Galaxy S20 is using the primary PIN, Pattern or Password.
+In the lockdown mode, the only way to unlock your Galaxy S20 is by using the primary PIN, Pattern or Password.

 Voice recognition (Bixby and Google Assistant) will also not work when the lockdown mode is activated.